lucianpls/mod_retile/README.md

 ## MimeType mtype
   - Output mime type, defaults to input format.  image/jpeg or image/png.
 If specified, forces the output type

-## ETagSeed value
-  - A base32 64bit number, to be used as a seed for ETag generation

 ## InputBufferSize size
-  - Default is 1MB, should be larger than the maximum expected input tile size
+  - Buffer for one input tile, default is 1MB, should be larger than the maximum expected input tile size

 ## OutputBufferSize size
-  - Default is 1MB, should be larger than the maximum expected output tile size
+  - Buffer for out output tile, default is 1MB, should be larger than the maximum expected output tile size

-## Quality Q
+## Quality value
-  - A floating point figure, format dependent.
+  - A floating point value, controls the output format features, it is format dependent.
 Default for JPEG is 75.
 Default for PNG is 6

 ## Oversample On
   - If on and the output resolution falls between two available input resolution levels, the lower resolution input will be chosen instead of the higher one